-Inland on a comfortable drive east of Perth, the beautiful Avon Valley is a patchwork of green rolling hills, babbling brooks, historical villages and country charm.
+The beautiful Avon Valley is a patchwork of green rolling hills, babbling brooks and historic country towns...

 Visiting the vintage towns of Northam, Toodyay, York, Goomalling, Beverley and Brookton by road is a great way to explore